huggingface/diffusers/CONTRIBUTING.md

 #### 2.3 Feedback.

 Feedback about the library design and why it is good or not good helps the core maintainers immensely to build a user-friendly library.
-To understand the philosophy behind the current design philosophy, please have a look [here]().
-If you feel like a certain design choice does not fit in with the current design philosophy, please explain why and how it should be changed.
+To understand the philosophy behind the current design philosophy, please have a look [here](https://huggingface.co/docs/diffusers/conceptual/philosophy).
+If you feel like a certain design choice does not fit with the current design philosophy, please explain why and how it should be changed.
 If a certain design choice follows the design philosophy too much, hence restricting use cases, explain why and how it should be changed.
 If a certain design choice is very useful for you, please also leave a note as this is great feedback for future design decisions.

 You can open an issue about feedback [here](https://github.com/huggingface/diffusers/issues/new?assignees=&labels=&template=feedback.md&title=).